The Treachery of Images in the Digital Sovereignty Debate: Reflections

 \section{Reflections}

-This analytical essay asked us to think and participate in the debate on digital sovereignty.
+This short theoretical essay asked us to think and participate in the debate on digital sovereignty.
 It urged us to reflect upon the treacheries of images, including the implicit political dogmas and academic miscomparisons.
 We did so.
 But what did we see?
 Together, hopefully, we saw some important reflections, and beyond.
+To briefly summarize the paradoxes arising from different miscomparisons, it is clear that classical definitions of state sovereignty, such as the one provided by \citet{Morgenthau49}, align only poorly with the digital realm.
+The GDPR and the CLOUD Act together provide a good example in this regard; theoretically, these can be seen to stretch and shrink, respectively, the territorial notion of sovereignty.
+Stretching of the concept seems also necessary in order to achieve digital sovereignty for the subordinates of a democratic state sovereign.
+But such stretching is difficult even among democracies due to international relations that are still largely based on Westphalian and later ideas about territorial boundaries.
+Given these reasons and the paradoxes elaborated, strategic autonomy seems a better concept theoretically.